ethanweed/list-of-praat-resources/list-of-praat-resources.md

 Github repo with Praat scripting tutorials by Thea Knowles: https://github.com/thealk/Praat_tutorials/tree/master

-The best Praat scripting tutorial (100% guarantee): http://praatscriptingtutorial.com
+The best Praat scripting tutorial (100% guarantee).
+I don't know who this person is, but they are doing God's work.
+This is the most thorough and readable introduction to learning to script Praat that I have found.
+In my opinion, if you only look at one of these, make it this one: http://praatscriptingtutorial.com

 ---